House of Lords: Lords Spiritual (Women) Act 2015

 This Act made provision to preferentially admit female bishops of the Church of England to the Lords Spiritual over male ones in the 10 years following its commencement (2015 to 2025, later extended to 2030).
 This came as a consequence of the Church of England deciding in 2014 to begin to ordain women as bishops.
 In 2015, Rachel Treweek, Bishop of Gloucester, became the first woman to sit as a Lord Spiritual in the House of Lords due to the Act.
 As of 2025, eight women bishops sit as Lords Spiritual, seven of them having been accelerated due to this Act.

 Starmer ministry

 As of 2024, the policy of the Labour Party is to abolish the House of Lords, and to replace it with an elected second chamber, albeit not in the first term of a Labour government.
-Following the 2024 general election, the House of Lords (Hereditary Peers) Bill was introduced with the aim of removing all remaining hereditary peers from the House of Lords.
+Following the 2024 general election, a bill was introduced with the aim of removing all remaining hereditary peers from the House of Lords.
+The Bill received Royal Assent on 18 March and the provision excluding hereditary peers came into force at the end of that session of Parliament on 29 April 2026.